strogo/djpcms/README.rst

 ===============================

  * Dynamic pages based on database models.
- * Application based on database model or not.
+ * Applications based on database model or not.
  * Extendible using ``plugins``.
  * Inline editing of ``plugins`` and ``pages``.
+ * Move ``plugins`` in page using drag-and-drop functionalities.
  * ``Autocomplete`` for models when the autocomplete view is added to the model application.
  * Extendible AJAX decorators.
  * Tagging with django-tagging_, included in distribution.